-Haywood L. Brown, MD, is the Co-Principal Investigator on NHSA’s AIM CCI grant and Medical Consultant for Women’s Health, who began his role with NHSA in March 2020.
+Haywood L. Brown, MD, is the Co-Principal Investigator on NHSA’s AIM CCI cooperative agreement and Medical Consultant for Women’s Health, who began his role with NHSA in March 2020.
 Dr. Brown, a physician, researcher and leader in higher education, is the University of South Florida System’s Vice President for Diversity, Inclusion and Equal Opportunity and Title IX administrator.
 Along with his USF System role, Dr. Brown is also Associate Dean for Diversity at the Morsani College of Medicine and Chief Diversity Officer for USF Health.
 At USF Health, Dr. Brown provides vision, leadership, coordination and strategic planning for the design and implementation of a USF Health-wide platform to enhance diversity, equity and respect.
 He works to align USF Health’s diversity initiatives with the university’s strategic plan and provides guidance on the recruitment and retention of a diverse community of students, faculty and staff.Dr.
 Brown comes to USF from Duke University Medical Center, where he has worked in several capacities since 2002.
 Most recently, Dr. Brown served as the F. Bayard Carter Professor in the Department of Obstetrics and Gynecology and has held leadership roles in a number of university committees.
 He has also been actively involved in diversity initiatives within his department, university-wide and in the broader Durham, N.C. community.
 Throughout his career, Dr. Brown has made it a point to focus on serving diverse populations.
 Prior to his time at Duke University, Dr. Brown spent more than a decade at Indiana University School of Medicine.
 He received his bachelor’s degree from North Carolina Agricultural & Technical State University and his medical degree from the Bowman Gray School of Medicine at Wake Forest University.

 Saanie Sulley, MD, PHD, MBA, is a data manager with the AIM CCI project, providing data infrastructure and analytics support to participants in the project.
 He is a health infomatician with experience in medicine, clinical decisions support systems (CDSS), healthcare data integration and predictive modeling.
 His interests include utilizing healthcare data in improving health outcomes and gaining better understanding of care processes, health equity, social determinants of health and improving access to maternal pediatric care through quality improvement in these areas.
 Saanie earned his PhD from Rutgers University in biomedical informatics and an MBA in healthcare management from Columbia Southern University.

-Karen A. Chustz, MSW, is Senior Program Manager for NHSA’s AIM CCI initiative.
+Karen A. Chustz, MSW, is Senior Program Manager for NHSA’s AIM CCI.
 Karen has more than 25 years’ experience in non-profit and public health agencies.
 Prior to joining AIM CCI, Karen served as Director of the Bureau of Regional and Clinical Operations at Louisiana’s Office of Public Health where she was responsible for administration of the agency’s clinical and population health initiatives across nine regional teams.
 Karen’s experience also includes work as Chief Operations Officer at an FQHC as well as Program Officer for Community Services at a multi-service non-profit.
 From 2012 – 2015, Karen was Louisiana’s State WIC Director.
 Her experience also includes Vice President of Clinical and Community Health Programs at California Family Health Council (now Essential Access Health), California’s grantee for Title X family planning services.
 She also has extensive experience in maternal and child health as well as educational health programming.
 Early in her career, Karen served as Chief Program Officer for Great Expectations Foundation, which administered New Orleans’ Healthy Start project.
 While at Great Expectations, Karen diversified the organization’s funding and services portfolio to support HIV prevention services among women of color and teen pregnancy prevention programming for middle and high school students.
 Karen earned a Bachelor of Arts degree in Communications from Loyola University of New Orleans and a Master of Social Work with a concentration in Administration, Planning and Organizational Development with a focus on healthcare systems from Southern University at New Orleans.

 Amber Wilson is NHSA’s AIM CCI Program Coordinator.
 She is originally from Gaffney, South Carolina, and received her bachelor’s degree from Winthrop University.
 She began her career in maternal and child health in the WIC program where she was a nutritionist, Certified Lactation Counselor and managed a team of nutritionists, peer counselors and Registered Dietitians.
 After spending several years at WIC, she transitioned into a community/rural health setting where she provided lactation education and support, delivered chronic disease prevention and management programs, assisted with the implementation of policy, systems and environmental changes related to childhood obesity in the school setting, and coordinated COVID-19 sites.
 She is passionate about maternal and child health and recently obtained her certification as an International Board Certified Lactation Consultant.
-During her free time, she enjoys listening to music, cooking and watching documentaries.

 Lidyvez Sawyer, EdD, MPH, is the Equity Implementation Strategist for NHSA’s Alliance for Innovation on Maternal Health Community Care Initiative (AIM CCI).
 Prior to this role, Mrs. Sawyer served as the Director of Community Health Wellness and Strategic Partnerships for the Stephen and Sandra Sheller Eleventh Street Family Health Practice of Drexel University.
 She also served as the former Director of Diversity, Equity, and Inclusion for the Drexel University College of Medicine.
 Mrs. Sawyer serves as a faculty member for the Arcadia University College of Health Sciences.